claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

   - Install two [plugins](#plugins): `QuickAdd` and `Modal Forms`
   - Create the form:
     - Select "Modal Forms - new form" from [command palette](#command-palette)
+    - This will open a form for you to fill out in the right hand panel (where properties normally appear)
     - Name = `new_callout`, Title = `New Callout`
     - Click `Add more fields`
       - !
 You'll then instantly get an error for fields BELOW that you haven't even filled in yet - don't worry, just keep filling in the form